versia-pub/server/CONTRIBUTING.md

-# Contributing to Lysand
+# Contributing to Versia

 > [!NOTE]
 > This document was authored by [@CPlusPatch](https://github.com/CPlusPatch).

-Thank you for your interest in contributing to Lysand!
+Thank you for your interest in contributing to Versia Server!
 We welcome contributions from everyone, regardless of their level of experience or expertise.

 # Tech Stack

-Lysand is built using the following technologies:
+Versia Server is built using the following technologies:

 - [Bun](https://bun.sh) - A JavaScript runtime similar to Node.js, but faster and with more features
 - [PostgreSQL](https://www.postgresql.org/) - A relational database